Red Lion is a Grade II listed building in the Breckland local planning authority area, England. First listed on 17 January 1973. Public house.

 Description

-PLAN: the building faces west onto the Market Place and has a wide rectangular plan with a long rear north wing.
+The building features pebble-dashed and colourwashed flint and brick, topped with a roof covered in pantiles.
+It faces west onto the Market Place and has a wide rectangular plan with a long rear north wing.

-EXTERIOR: the two-storey public house has a pitched roof with an internal gable-end chimney stack on the left side and a second stack on the rear roof slope.
-The ground floor is lit by four two-over-two-pane horned sash windows, set within slightly recessed openings with cambered heads.
-A C20 wooden door with upper glazed panels is between the third and fourth windows.
-The first floor is lit by three similar sashes, situated immediately beneath the eaves.
-A decorative cast iron swinging sign support projects from the eaves between the first and middle windows.
+On the exterior, the two-storey structure has a pitched roof with an internal gable-end chimney stack on the left side and another stack on the rear roof slope.
+The ground floor is illuminated by four two-over-two-pane horned sash windows, which are set within slightly recessed openings that have cambered heads.
+A 20th-century wooden door with upper glazed panels is located between the third and fourth windows.
+The first floor has three similar sash windows positioned directly beneath the eaves.
+A decorative cast iron swinging sign support extends from the eaves between the first and middle windows.

-INTERIOR: the ground floor has been opened up into a single space in the late C20.
+Inside, the ground floor has been opened up into a single space in the late 20th century.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.